 Cut something!
 It only hurts for a minute, and your audience will thank you.

-And just remember that once you’re out of school, finding your own voice (on paper, and live) is more important than following the rules!
+Remember, once you’re out of college, finding your own voice (on paper, online, and live) is way more important than following academic rules!